N.B. Special licencing conditions apply to this library; please see below.

 Sample Sets

-We have been involved with church organs for nearly five decades.
+We have been involved with church organs for over five decades.
 Initially working with conventional pipe organs, we moved into the world of pipeless instruments during their rapid technological expansion in the last quarter of the twentieth century.

 With over 30 years experience in creating sample sets for organs for other digital organ manufacturers and since 2003, for the Hauptwerk software platform, we are one of the longest established sample set producers.